 (1) In this Schedule —

-“1987 scheme” means the superannuation scheme continued by section 29(b) of the Act as it was immediately before the commencement day;
+1987 scheme means the superannuation scheme continued by section 29(b) of the Act as it was immediately before the commencement day;

-“1993 scheme” means the superannuation scheme continued by section 29(a) of the Act as it was immediately before the commencement day;
+1993 scheme means the superannuation scheme continued by section 29(a) of the Act as it was immediately before the commencement day;

-“continues” means continues on and after the commencement day;
+continues means continues on and after the commencement day;

-“continuing Gold State Super Member” means a Gold State Super Member who was a member of the 1987 scheme immediately before the commencement day;
+continuing Gold State Super Member means a Gold State Super Member who was a member of the 1987 scheme immediately before the commencement day;

-“continuing Member” means a continuing West State Super Member or a continuing Gold State Super Member;
+continuing Member means a continuing West State Super Member or a continuing Gold State Super Member;

-“continuing West State Super Member” means a West State Super Member who was a member of the 1993 scheme immediately before the commencement day;
+continuing West State Super Member means a West State Super Member who was a member of the 1993 scheme immediately before the commencement day;

-“current” means in force immediately before the commencement day.
+current means in force immediately before the commencement day.

 (2) Words and phrases defined in Part 2, 3 or 7 of these regulations have the same meanings when used in Part 2, 3 or 5 (respectively) of this Schedule as they have in that Part of the regulations.